trysparrow/sparrow-landing/README.md

-Prefix branches for new features and pages with `f-`
+Prefix branches for new features and new site pages with `f-`
-Prefix branches for updating content like new posts with `u-`
+Prefix branches for updating content like new blog posts, typo fixes, and changing images with `u-`

 Authors and everyone with a name and photo are listed in _data\/people.yml by the first three letters of their given name and first letter of their surname.
 For instance, our benevolent overlord would be debh.
 I don't know why I made this so complicated.